The beginning of a speaking exam can be a nerve-racking experience. Speaking Part 1 is designed to break the ice and get to know the candidates.

-If you have been following me for some time then you know that I do a series on PET Cambridge exam preparation.
+If you have been following me for some time, then you know I have a series on PET Cambridge exam preparation.
 Check out my previous lesson plans on Writing Part 1 and Reading Part 1.
 You can find all the files needed to complete this lesson at the end of the blog post, available to download for free!

 As you already gave some time to think about the answers, ask students to work in pairs and practise fluency.
 One student acts as an interlocutor and the other as a candidate.
-Afterwards they change the roles.
+Afterwards, they change their roles.
 You don’t want your students to memorise the answers but it’s a good idea to have something up their sleeves when they enter the exam hall.

 The second phase of the exam consists of personal questions.
-Candidates may be asked about their daily routine, their past activities, their future plans, any personal details…Normally the questions are quite simple and easy to predict.
-Even though it seems quite easy, it can be a little bit deceiving as candidates need to show a wide knowledge of grammar and vocabulary, and at the same time be able to justify their answers.
+Candidates may be asked about their daily routine, past activities, plans, and any other personal details.
+The list goes on.
+The questions are usually quite simple and easy to predict.
+Even though it seems easy, it can be a little bit deceiving as candidates need to show a wide knowledge of grammar and vocabulary, and at the same time be able to justify their answers.

 - I walk to school __________. (example answer: because I live nearby.)

-- I go by car __________. (example answer: because my dad drops my off on his way to work.)
+- I go by car __________. (example answer: because my dad drops me off on his way to work.)

 Of course, these are only my suggestions and your students can be as creative as they please – just make sure that the answers make sense and are grammatically correct.

-Throughout the lesson you can write the most common mistakes and address them at the end during cold correction session.
-In this way you avoid interrupting your students and focus on fluency.
+Throughout the lesson, you can write the most common mistakes and address them at the end during a cold correction session.
+In this way, you avoid interrupting your students and focus on fluency.